 Students are responsible for submitting any deposits specified directly to their program by the published deadline.
 For the IWU Spain and IWU London Programs, deposits are applied to the overall program costs.
 Deposit/confirmation deposits charged by affiliated programs are usually applied to overall program costs, but not in all cases: check with your program.

 Tuition for your study abroad program will be billed through IWU using the regular billing cycle.
-Room and board costs, however, are not usually billed through IWU (except for the Pembroke, IWU London and IWU Spain, Morocco and Lingnan Exchange programs).
+Room and board costs, however, are not usually billed through IWU (except for the Pembroke, IWU London and IWU Spain and Morocco Exchange program).
 Rather, those costs will be billed directly to you (or your parents) by your study abroad program.
 Therefore, you should anticipate receiving two bills for studying abroad, but they will be for different charges.

 For Pembroke College tuition and room charges will be billed through the IWU account.
 Board is paid on-site to Pembroke College.